 You could visit the nearby Handa Island Reserve with over 200,000 seabirds visiting in the summer.
 Perhaps sporting activities are more your pursuit and you could try the most north-westerly Nine hole golf course in mainland Scotland or the superb salmon and trout fishing that is available.
 There is Balnakeil Craft Village close to Durness with various handmade arts and crafts on offer.

-Both Durness and Kinlochbervie are on the new NorthCoast500 route.
+Durness is on the NorthCoast500 route.

 This is a new and exciting driving route which covers 500 miles from Inverness, to Applecross, up the north west coast to Durness, then across to John O’Groats and back down the east coast through Helmsdale to Inverness again.